 In separately assessing enhancement expenditure, the regulator should be required to use engineering-based assessments of likely costs and risks.
 Simply replicating the existing simplistic econometric models on a different cycle to base expenditure assessments will not lead to more effective regulation and oversight of enhancement projects - the economic regulator should take the opportunity to develop more effective approaches to assessing and regulating these projects.
-Ofgem's Accelerated Strategic Transmission Investment (ASTI) framework is an example where the cost assessment of major projects is informed by the tendered prices and engineering assessments.
-Ofgem's framework also provides an upfront allowance for project risks and a reopener to manage unknown risks in the event of a materiality threshold is breached.
+Ofgem's Accelerated Strategic Transmission Investment (ASTI) framework285 is an example where the cost assessment of major projects is informed by tendered prices and engineering assessments.
+Ofgem's framework also provides an upfront allowance for project risks and a reopener to manage unknown risks if a materiality threshold is breached.